Jan21/GetRelevantPapers/README.md

 - `download.delay`: Delay between downloads in seconds (default: 1.0)

 **Behavior**:
-- Only downloads papers where both classifiers agree (if both enabled)
+- Downloads papers classified as relevant
 - Searches arXiv by title if URL not found in paper metadata
 - Skips papers not available on arXiv